-But the question remains: should students have access to their devices in school or is a cell phone ban the best way to go?
+But the question is this: should students have access to their devices in school or is a cell phone ban the best way to go?
 Speaking with educators across North America, we at Flipd learned the value of both sides of this highly debated argument and explored the pros and cons of having cell phones in school.

 Pros: Why You Might Consider Banning Phones